Bude–Stratton

 Bude–Stratton (Bud–Strasnedh) is a civil parish in Cornwall, England.
 The largest settlement in the parish is the seaside town of Bude.
 The parish also includes the market town of Stratton and the settlements of Flexbury, Poughill, Bush, Maer and Northcott north of Bude, and Upton, Lynstone, Thorne and Hele south of Bude.

-In the 2011 census the population of the civil parish was 9,934.
+At the 2021 census, it had a population of 10,589, which was slightly more than the 9,934 recorded at the 2011 census.